psecio/parse/README.md

 - Avoiding use of `import_request_variables`
 - Avoid use of `$GLOBALS`
 - Ensure the use of type checking validating against booleans (`===`)
+- Ensure that the `/e` modifier isn't used in regular expressions (execute)

 Plenty more to come... (yup, `@todo`)